A SEVEN MINUTE HORROR MOVIE

 The insecurity around using music in film fascinates me.
 An audience will watch a good movie with no score and never even notice, but they rarely get that chance.

-I can only think of a handful of examples with (mostly) no music, like Rope, Network, Dog Day Afternoon and No Country For Old Men.
+I can only think of a handful of movies with (mostly) no music, like Rope, Network, Dog Day Afternoon and No Country For Old Men.